 - First-year students conduct three laboratory rotations, each approximately 4 weeks in duration. - See the Table below for due dates for rotation selection and for begin and end dates for each rotation.
-Students will communicate their rotation and Major Professor choices with the faculty Rotation Coordinator. - Students who join the graduate program early (during the summer) and work in any laboratory cannot have this time counted towards satisfying the rotation requirement. - Students will give brief presentations at the end of two of their rotations as part of the weekly seminar series.
-Students will be notified at least three weeks in advance of their scheduled date to present and will be told how long they will have to speak. - For the rotation for which they do not give a presentation, students will write a short journal "note" or research report.
+Students will communicate their rotation and Major Professor choices with the faculty Rotation Coordinator. - Students who join the graduate program early (during the summer) and work in any laboratory cannot have this time counted towards satisfying the rotation requirement. - Students will give brief presentations at the end of one of their first two rotations as part of the weekly seminar series.
+Students will be notified at least ten days in advance of their scheduled date to present and will be told how long they will have to speak.

+- For the two rotations for which they do not give a presentation, students will write a short journal "note" or research report.
 Students should discuss an appropriate format with their advisors.

-Example formats include FEBS Letters, Rapid Reports format of Biochemistry, and BMC Research Notes.
-Reports should be submitted to rotation advisors by the last day of the rotation. - Register for BCHM 5014 in the Fall semester as Pass/Fail.
-The decision to give a "passing" grade will be made jointly by the rotation mentor and the Graduate Committee and is based primarily on day-to-day performance in the laboratory.
-Rotation mentors provide detailed feedback in a formal evaluation letter that is included in the student's file.
+Example formats include FEBS Letters, Rapid Reports format of Biochemistry, and BMC

+Research Notes.
+Reports should be submitted to rotation advisors by the last day of the rotation. - Register for BCHM 5014 in the Fall semester as A-F. The grade a student receives will be decided by the Graduate Committee in consultation with rotation advisors (Fall) and the Major Professor (Spring) and is based primarily on day-to-day performance in the laboratory.
+Rotation mentors provide detailed feedback in a formal evaluation form that is included in the student's file.